alwyn-munatsi/azure-data-engineer-task/README.md

 4. Run python database/load_data.py to load sample data
 5. Run query database/data_verification.sql to verify if data has been loaded
 6. Test queries with database/analytical_queries.sql
+7. Run the python scripts/report_generator.py to create a report

 ## File Structure